 Talking to voters is one of the most important things we can do to influence Swing District elections, particularly because turnout in House races is traditionally so low and the margins of victory are narrow.
 Research shows that face-to-face voter contact is by far the most effective way to communicate with voters and help get more Democrats to the polls on election day.

 Swing Left's canvass program makes sure we begin this critical voter contact work early, in order to ensure that we have the votes we need to win next fall.
 During your canvass, you'll go door-to-door and collect information from voters using Swing Left's Vote Pledge Tool.

 Attend or Host a House Party

 To win big in Swing Districts, we need to build a massive community of people who care about taking back the House.
 We started by coming together online, but meeting in real life - in our living rooms - is what builds the connections that fuel a movement.
 At Swing Left House Parties across the country, volunteers are coming together to learn more about the Swing District(s) near them and make plans to get out to talk to voters in those Districts.
-Attending a House Party is a great way to hear more about our strategy to take back the House, meet other decided Swing Left members in your area, and find out about actionable opportunities to get more involved.
-To learn more about how you can host your House Party, check out our How to Host a Swing Left House Party.
+Attending a House Party is a great way to hear more about our strategy to take back the House, meet other dedicated Swing Left members in your area, and find out about actionable opportunities to get more involved.

 Enter your location to see a map of events where you can meet other Swing Left volunteers, learn about your Swing District, and start talking to voters!

-If you can't find an event near you or simply want to take your activism to the next level, host your own event!
-It's easy, just go to our Host Resources Page to get started.
+If you can't find an event near you or simply want to take your activism to the next level, host your own event.
+It's easy!

-Swing Left online webinars cover all the basics of the canvass program, tips for hosting your own event, and best practices for talking to voters.
-RSVP for an upcoming webinar
+Swing Left online webinars cover all the basics of our programs, tips for hosting your own event, and best practices.